fuseio/fuse-network/nethermind/OE_Migration.md

+Sure, here is the updated guide incorporating the new instructions:

 ## Documentation Guide: Migrating from OpenEthereum to Nethermind Client

 ### Introduction

 This guide provides step-by-step instructions for node operators looking to migrate their Fuse nodes from the OpenEthereum client to the Nethermind client.
-The migration process involves backing up data, installing the Nethermind client, configuring it, and finally starting and verifying the node's operation.
+The migration process involves flagging the node for maintenance, backing up data, installing the Nethermind client, configuring it, and finally starting and verifying the node's operation.

 ### Prerequisites